sh4r11f/psychopy/docs/source/developers/pluginDevGuide.rst

 Set up a trusted publisher
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Now that your GitHub repo is all set up, you need to setup PyPI to look for your repo as the publisher of your package.
+Now that your GitHub repo is all set up, you need to setup PyPI to look for your repo as the publisher of your plugin package.
 If you don't have an account with PyPI, you can `create one here <https://pypi.org/account/register/>`_.
 Once logged in, click on your username in the top right and then "Your Projects".
 On the left, click "Publishing".
 This should take you to an interface for managing "publishers" - this is essentially a mapping which tells PyPI which GitHub accounts and environments to accept pushes from when publishing a new version of a specific package.

 Scroll down to the "Pending publishers" section and choose "GitHub" from the tabs on the control there.
 It should look like this: